cwt/ananta/README.md

 pip install ananta[speed] --user
 ```

 **Note:** Ensure Python 3.10 or higher is installed.
 For TOML host files, Python 3.10 requires `tomli`, while Python 3.11 and above use the built-in `tomllib`.
 If you previously used `hydra-ssh`, update to `pip install ananta` to get the latest version.
+The `urwid` library is automatically installed for TUI mode support.

 ## Usage